 If you have had two or more years of German in high school, then you will need to contact Dr. Lehman to arrange to take a placement exam to determine which level of German course is right for you.
 If you place into a higher level of beginning German and pass that course with a grade of C or higher, you will automatically get transcript credit (without grade points) for the courses you "skipped" over (max 6 credits).

 If you have had less than two years of high school German, then you should be taking GER 101.
 University-level language courses are much more intensive than their high school counterparts.

-If you are interested taking courses in Germany, WCU offers plenty of opportunities!
-For those who cannot spend entire semester abroad, the faculty-led summer program in Germany is an excellent option.
+If you are interested in taking courses in Germany, WCU offers plenty of opportunities!
+For those who cannot spend an entire semester abroad, the faculty-led summer program in Germany is an excellent option.
 Most summers, Dr. Lehman takes a group of students to Germany for four weeks (usually during June), where each student takes six credit hours of German language and culture.
-In the past we have had courses at the beginning (GER101/102), intermediate (GER231/232) and advanced (two three-credit courses at the 300-400 level) levels.
+In the past, we have had courses at the beginning (GER101/102), intermediate (GER231/232) and advanced (two three-credit courses at the 300-400 level) levels.
 If you are interested in learning more, contact Dr. Lehman at email@example.com.
 Applications for the following summer are usually due in November.

 For those interested in longer stays in Germany, there are several options.
 The University of North Carolina system has an exchange program (UNCEP) with the German state of Baden-Württemberg (of which Stuttgart is the capital city), as well as ISEP programs in other German cities.
 For more information on these and other programs contact International Programs and Services.

 If you’re interested in studying German language and culture but have declared a major with another department or are interested in majoring in another area exclusively, I encourage you to consider a German minor.
 A minor in German will give your education an international and European dimension, which can give you a definite edge in the job market.